alexkrug/dev-docs/new_chain/relayer/relayer.md

 Register `ChainListener` and `ChainSubmitter` in [selectors](https://github.com/polynetwork/poly-relayer/blob/main/relayer/relayer.go#L73) located in the `relayer.go` file.

 ##3.
 Preparation for Launch

-The configs are required when launching relayer:
+The configurations are required when launching relayer:

-- Make sure necessary configuration is specified in `config.json,` including CCM contract, CCD contract, and other details for the chain.
+- Make sure the necessary configuration is specified in `config.json,` including CCM contract, CCD contract, and other details for the chain.
 - You can see a [sample](https://github.com/polynetwork/poly-relayer/blob/main/config.sample.json) here.

 > [!Note|style:flat|label:Notice]